 In general, with a few exceptions, SBS courses do not required any special facilities or resources.

 Anthropology courses are primarily taught in Room 510 on the Lone Tree Campus.
-This room is equipped with cabinets to store lab equipment, examples of pottery and the models of evolutionary skulls and skeletons as well as additional archealogical materials.
+This room is equipped with cabinets to store lab equipment, examples of pottery and the models of evolutionary skulls and skeletons as well as additional archeological materials.
 The room is decorated with posters and maps to facilitate the teaching of the anthropology courses.

 The physical geography courses are taught in room 601 which was remodeled in Summer 2017 for Geology and Geography.
 This room contains lab equipment as well as a map collection that is used in teaching the physical geography and geology (not part of SBS) courses.